FRIENDS OF JAMAICA POND

 The Monarch Butterfly is feeding on the nectar of a milkweed flower.
 Milkweed nectar has toxic cardiac glycosides which butterfly predators find distasteful and helps protect the Monarch.
 The Monarch migrates thousands of miles between the Northeast and Canada to central Mexico were it winters in very large colonies.
 This very long migration makes the Monarch Butterfly a “bell weather” species on the environmental health condition of the natural habitat of both the United States and Mexico.
 Naturalist and environmentalist are also concerned with genetic engineered food plants and the impact on all butterflies and wildlife.

-Attend the Butterflies Over Boston event at the Jamaica Pond Gazebo to learn more about the Monarch Butterfly!
+Attend the Butterflies Over Boston event to learn more about the Monarch Butterfly!
 Create paper butterflies that will be sent to Mexico in the fall and returned next spring!

 Life CycleThe monarch butterfly goes through four different stages during its life: egg, caterpillar, chrysalis, and butterfly.
 The whole process of going from an egg to a butterfly is called metamorphosis.